 Lauren Tilton knew something was wrong.
 It was late in the day, when her seemingly healthy eight-day-old baby, Roman, began to breathe differently.
 His breathing was so fast and labored that his chest noticeably pulled in under his ribs.
-Because of the COVID-19 pandemic, Lauren worried over taking him to the Emergency Department, so she instead decided to go to his pediatrician the next morning.
+Because of the COVID-19 pandemic, Lauren worried over taking him to the Emergency Department.
+She instead decided to go to Roman’s pediatrician, Dr. John Keith with Eastern Carolina Pediatrics, the next morning.
 The events that would soon unfold were unimaginable.

-Lauren and her husband Trey arrived at the pediatrician’s office and the nurse proceeded to check Roman’s pulse on his foot.
+Lauren and her husband Trey arrived at Dr. Keith’s office and the nurse proceeded to check Roman’s pulse on his foot.
 Lauren noticed that the nurse was trying to remain calm, but was very concerned.
-The pediatrician came in and evaluated Roman and then stepped out to speak with the nurse.
+Dr. Keith came in and evaluated Roman and then stepped out to speak with the nurse.

-A few moments later, the pediatrician returned and explained that Pediatric Cardiologist Dr. David Steflik was waiting for them at McLeod as soon as they could get to his office.
+A few moments later, he returned and explained that Pediatric Cardiologist Dr. David Steflik was waiting for them at McLeod as soon as they could get to his office.
 Roman needed additional testing.

 “My heart dropped, and I began to cry because this was confirmation that Roman was sick, and we did not know yet what was happening,” recalled Lauren.